Project First Responder

 It seems there are frightening, tragic headlines involving law enforcement virtually every day.
 For families of people with autism, Alzheimer's, or other Intellectual and Development Disabilities (AAIDD), the concern about their loved one’s world clashing with law enforcement can be terrifying.
 Fear, suspicion, and the resulting increase in violence across the world only make things worse.

 These families feel particularly uneasy as they have to deal with the daily stresses of AAIDD, as well as negotiate the unpredictability of the outside world.
 For many, AAIDD leads almost inevitably to some form of interaction with law enforcement.
 During a crisis, the difference between aid and tragedy often comes down to a law enforcement officer’s familiarity with, and response to all forms of AAIDD.
-Children and adults may have difficulty processing stressful situations may have behaviors that are unfamiliar to many and communication problems.
-The biggest question is, of course, “Is law enforcement prepared to deal with our loved ones in a way that ensures the best outcome?”
-Unfortunately at this time, throughout the US, the current overarching answer is, “No.”
+Children and adults who have difficulty processing stressful situations may exhibit behaviors that are unfamiliar to many creating possible communication problems.
+The biggest question is, of course, is law enforcement prepared to deal with our loved ones in a way that ensures the best outcome?
+Unfortunately at this time, throughout the US, the current overarching answer is, no.